zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

 - **Key Difference**: Unlike `EXTRA.DILATION`, which is designed to handle dilation on matrices of various dimensions, **`EXTRA.DILATIONSET`** is specifically optimized for working with 2D logical matrices (where elements are either `0` or `1`).

 - **Important Note**: It is not recommended to use `EXTRA.DILATIONSET` on RGB images or matrices with more than two dimensions.
-This function is intended to work with **2D logical matrices**.
+This function is intended to work with **2D logical matrices** represented in the set form.

 ### Dilation Process